 Pebbles, Cobbles, and Tiles

 Pebbles and cobbles are another key feature of the Mediterranean garden's aesthetic.
-Woven into elaborate designs, these stone mosaics that date back to ancient times, are a lovely addition to pathways and pavements.
+Woven into elaborate designs, these stone mosaics, which date back to ancient times, are a lovely addition to pathways and pavements.
 Mediterranean towns and villages use these creatively to add a touch of history and charm.
 With their flair and color, glazed tiles are another signature element, adorning stairs and walls with elaborate patterns and rich color accents.

 Plants and Foliage